Current Directions in Ecomusicology: Music, Culture, Nature

 Aaron S. Allen is Associate Professor of Musicology at the University of North Carolina at Greensboro, USA, where he is also director of the Environment and Sustainability Program.
 A fellow of the American Academy in Rome, he earned a Ph.D. in music from Harvard after earning a B.A. in music and B.S. in environmental studies from Tulane.
 He has published on campus environmental issues, Beethoven, and ecomusicology.

 Kevin Dawe is Professor of Ethnomusicology and Head of the School of Music and Fine Art at the University of Kent, UK.
 He has degrees in music, biology, and anthropology.
 His publications include the single-authored books The New Guitarscape (2010) and Music and Musicians in Crete (2007) as well as edited collections.

 In the table of contents that follows, titles with a hyperlink provide further materials or complete text.
-Click on the “[+abstract]” / “[-abstract]” to show/hide the abstract for each chapter, or [peekaboo onshow=”click here to hide all” onhide=”click here to show all”] abstracts.
+Click on the “[+show]” / “[-hide]” to show/hide the abstract for each chapter, or [peekaboo onshow=”click here to hide all” onhide=”click here to show all”] abstracts.